sutrolabs/census-docs/destinations/tiktok.md

 ### Customer File Audience

 Customer File Audience is the older TikTok audience type and can be used with Reach and Frequency campaigns.
-However, TikTok only allows one **Mirror** operation per 24 hrs (sometimes a bit longer, depends on their processing delays) when using this API.
+However, TikTok only allows one **Replace** operation per 24 hrs (sometimes a bit longer, depends on their processing delays) when using this API.
 This can present issues.
 This error will appear as:

 ```
 This replace operation is rejected as there is an existing unfinished replace operation for this audience.
 Please wait until the current operation completes on this audience before re trying.
 Recommend no more than one replace operation per day.